Skip to main content

 ERISA’s Pervasive Influence

 ERISA’s application to wellness programs is determined not by employer size, but by whether the program constitutes a “group health plan.”
-A wellness program that provides “medical care,” such as biometric screenings, immunizations, or counseling, will generally be considered a and thus subject to ERISA.
+A wellness program that provides “medical care,” such as biometric screenings, immunizations, or counseling, will generally be considered a group health plan and thus subject to ERISA.
 This has profound implications:

 • Fiduciary Duties ∞ The employer or plan administrator assumes fiduciary responsibilities, requiring them to act solely in the interest of plan participants.